-This story was published on 11 September 2018.
+This story was first published on 11 September 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Melbourne jobs expos recently held in Broadmeadows and Dandenong provided people looking for work in those areas an opportunity to meet with local employers, hand out their resumes and discuss job vacancies.

 AMES Australia hosted the events, covering the North West Melbourne, and South Eastern Melbourne and Peninsula employment regions.
 Each expo gave employers the chance to meet job-ready candidates in those areas.

 Just over 500 people attended the North West expo, with 38 local employers showcasing their businesses and discussing vacancies with people looking for work opportunities.
 In the South East, just over 200 people looking for work and 21 employers attended the event.

 AMES Industry and Client Manager Danielle Leforte was pleased by the interest from employers and people looking for jobs who attended the events.